adriens/presentation-idd-cloud/presentation.md

 * aperçu sur la qualité des PR intégrée à github

 --
+## Serveur de build chez Travus-CI

+We use dedicated hardware to ensure full speed for your tests.
+You have 3 GB of memory and up to 2 cores available.
+Your tests are running directly off SSDs with the most common databases optimized to run off RAM disks.

+--
 ## Aperçu projet Github
 <img src="img/github_overview.png" alt="GitHub Overview" style="width: 1100px;"/>